The Purpose of This Study

 And Jesus Himself said, Truly, truly, I say to you, He who believes on Me has everlasting life (John 6:47).

 And Paul: By grace are you saved through faith, and that not of yourselves.
 It is the gift of God.
 Not of works, lest any man should boast (Ephesians 2:8-9).

-Christ died for us.
+died for us.
 Much more then, being now justified by His blood, we shall be saved from wrath through Him.
-For if when we were enemies, we were reconciled to God through the
+For if when we were enemies, we were reconciled to God through the death of

 ~ Revelation 1:5-6) ~